Register to get access to free programming courses with interactive exercises

 Why Bootstrap Bootstrap 5: Layout basics

-• SASS variables, which are responsible for dozens of parameters.
-You can change parameters without rewriting classes, as developers with little knowledge of Bootstrap often do.
+• SASS variables are responsible for dozens of parameters.
+You can change parameters without rewriting classes, as developers with little knowledge of Bootstrap often do

-This leads to the fact that accusations of templates and lack of flexibility in use are nothing more than speculation of developers who haven’t fully explored the possibilities of the framework.
-This framework has limitations because it’s a one-size-fits-all solution, but the possibilities are much wider than they seem at first glance.
+This framework has limitations because it is a one-size-fits-all solution, but the possibilities are much greater than they seem at first glance.

 Bootstrap is constantly evolving.
-Many people from many different countries are involved in the development.
-If you’d like, you can be among them too.
+Many people from many different countries are involved in its development.
+If you like, you can be one of them.

 Advantages

-Bootstrap, with its out-of-the-box components and utilities, allows you to quickly introduce new functionality to the site and provide it to users.
+Bootstrap, with its out-of-the-box components and utilities, allows you to quickly add new functionality to the site and make it available to users.

-As with any framework Bootstrap — challenge is how it can be used on different browsers, such as Safari, Firefox, Chrome, Edge.
-These browsers are supported by the framework, so you don’t have to worry about users having problems using the site.
+As with any framework, the challenge of Bootstrap is its use in different browsers, such as Safari, Firefox, Chrome, and Edge.
+The framework supports these browsers, so you do not have to worry about users having problems using the site.

-t’s worth clarifying that Bootstrap always tries to keep up with the times.
-This means that it starts using new CSS modules quickly.
-Therefore, Bootstrap sometimes has problems on older versions of browsers.
-This is the price of new technology.
-If support for older browsers is needed, it’s worth keeping a close eye on what Bootstrap is using.
+It is worth noting that Bootstrap always tries to keep up with the times.
+It means that it quickly starts using new CSS modules.
+As a result, Bootstrap sometimes has problems with older versions of browsers.
+It is the price of new technology.
+If support for older browsers is needed, it is worth paying attention to what Bootstrap uses.

 Ready-made components

-Bootstrap has dozens of ready-made components.
-This allows you to create websites or apps quickly.
-All these components are used in real projects and are constantly updated.
+Bootstrap comes with dozens of already-built components.
+It allows you to build websites or applications quickly.
+All of these components are used in real projects and are constantly updated.

 Adaptability

-By using pre-made components, you can ensure that they’ll be shown well on different devices.
-The components are adaptive, and the utilities have multiple prefixes so that you can use them at the desired resolution.
-This will be discussed in more detail in the corresponding lesson of the course.
+By using pre-made components, you can ensure they will look well on different devices.
+They are adaptive, and the utilities have multiple prefixes, meaning you can use them at the desired resolution.
+We will discuss it in more detail in the corresponding lesson of the course.

-To take full advantage of accessibility, you just need to read the documentation and code examples carefully.
-When you come across unfamiliar attributes, just think, “why are they here?”
-They’re most likely needed to use special devices or applications when working with the site.
+To take advantage of accessibility, you should read the documentation and code examples carefully.
+When you come across unfamiliar attributes, think about why they are here.
+They are most likely needed to use special devices or applications when working with the site.

-For many components, you can also find best practices for using special attributes.
+You can also find best practices for using specific attributes for many components.

 Bootstrap developers put a lot of work into creating an accessible framework for people with disabilities.
-Many components are initially adapted for use with a keyboard or special devices for voice-activated content playback.
+Many components support a keyboard or special devices for voice-activated content playback.

 Low threshold of entry

-Bootstrap doesn’t require expert knowledge of HTML and CSS to be used.
+Bootstrap doesn’t require expert skills in HTML and CSS.
 Basic knowledge of how styles and tags work is enough.
-Using all the features Bootstrap requires knowledge of HTML, CSS, and SASS.
+Using all the features, Bootstrap requires knowledge of HTML, CSS, and SASS.
 If you use all of this, Bootstrap turns from a framework for admins into a tool for creating a complex project.

 Disadvantages